ardriveapp/turbo-payment-service/README.md

 ### Migrations

 Knex is used to create and run migrations.
-To make a migration following these steps:
+To make a migration follow these steps:

 1. Add migration function and logic to `schema.ts`
-2. Run the yarn command to stage the migration - which generates a new migration script in `migrations/` directory
+2. Run the yarn command to stage the migration, which generates a new migration script in `migrations/` directory

 - `yarn db:make:migration MIGRATION_NAME`

-3. Update the new migration to call the static function created in 1.
+3. Update the new migration to call the static function created in step 1.

 4. Run the migration